-If you would like to have college credit taken while in high school evaluated, you must complete and return a Request for Approval of Transfer Credit/Exemption form.
-The form will be emailed to all new students or can be downloaded here.
+If students would like to have college credit taken while in high school evaluated, they must complete and return a Request for Approval of Transfer Credit/Exemption form.
+The form will be mailed to all new students once they pay their admission deposit.
 The form must be returned by July 15.

 The issuing institution must submit transcripts to the Emory Office of Admission for the student to receive credit.